 The term I/O means Input/Output.
-I/O can come in two different types; Discrete or Analog Most people starting out leaning about programmable logic controls (PLC) are taught all about discrete input and outputs.
-Data is received from devices such as push-buttons, limit-switches etc. and devices are turned on such as motor contactor, lights, etc. Discrete input and output bits are either on or off.
-(1 or 0) The following program will show a motor control circuit stop start.
+I/O can come in two different types; Discrete or Analog.
+Most people starting out learning about programmable logic controls (PLC) are taught all about discrete inputs and outputs.
+Data is received from devices such as push-buttons, limit-switches, etc., and devices are turned on such as motor contactors, lights, etc. Discrete Input and output bits are either on or off.
+(1 or 0) The following program will show a motor control circuit stop-start.
 Motor off:

 Analog inputs Common input variables for analog are temperature, flow, pressure, etc. They are converted to an electrical signal into a PLC analog input.
-Standard electrical signals are 0 – 20 mA, 4 – 20 mA, 0 – 10 volts DC, -10 – 10 volts DC.
+Standard electrical signals are 0 – 20 mA, 4 – 20 mA, 0 – 10 volts DC, and -10 – 10 volts DC.
 Note: It is recommended that a 4 – 20 mA signal is best.
-If voltage is required, a resistor can be added to get a voltage input.
-Analog outputs Common output variables for analog are speed, flow, pressure, etc. They are converted from a word in the PLC to the output of the analog.
-The range of signal is then outputted to the device to control the position, rate, etc. Standard electrical signals to the device are 4 – 20 mA, 0 – 10 volts DC, -10 – 10 volts DC.
-Both Analog Inputs and Outputs use words to determine the signal going to or from the device.
-Example: 4 – 20 mA current Input – 8 bit resolution 4 mA = 000000002 = 0016 20 mA = 111111112 = FF16 Example: 4 – 20 mA current Output – 8 bit resolution 0016 = 000000002 = 4 mA FF16 = 111111112 =20 mA For a review of numbering systems, follow the link below: What everyone should know about PLC numbering systems
+A resistor can be added if a voltage is required to get a voltage input.
+Analog outputs Common output variables for analog are speed, flow, pressure, etc. They are converted from a word in the PLC to the analog output.
+The signal range is then outputted to the device to control the position, rate, etc. Standard electrical signals to the device are 4 – 20 mA, 0 – 10 volts DC, and -10 – 10 volts DC.
+Analog Inputs and Outputs use words to determine the signal going to or from the device.
+Example: 4 – 20 mA current Input – 8-bit resolution four mA = 000000002 = 0016 20 mA = 111111112 = FF16 Example: 4 – 20 mA current Output – 8-bit resolution 0016 = 000000002 = 4 mA FF16 = 111111112 =20 mA For a review of numbering systems, follow the link below: What everyone should know about PLC numbering systems.

 Let me know if you have any questions or need further information.